Commission Rebates May Have Tax Implications

-Under the Real Estate and Business Brokers Act, 2002 (REBBA 2002), REALTORS® cannot provide any form of compensation to an unregistered third-party for activities that would be considered to be in furtherance of a trade.
+Under the Trust in Real Estate Services Act, 2002 (TRESA 2002), REALTORS® cannot provide any form of compensation to an unregistered third-party for activities that would be considered to be in furtherance of a trade.
 This restriction is explained in the Registrar’s Bulletin entitled Referral fees.
-However, a rebate or similar compensation may be provided to a brokerage’s client or customer (i.e., buyer or seller) that is a party to the trade in question.
+However, a rebate or similar compensation may be provided to a brokerage’s client (i.e., buyer or seller) that is a party to the trade in question.

-It is essential that REALTORS® comply with REBBA 2002 and its regulations no matter what marketing strategy they employ.
-If a REALTOR® rebates part or all of a commission, they must comply with REBBA 2002.
+It is essential that REALTORS® comply with TRESA 2002 and its regulations no matter what marketing strategy they employ.
+If a REALTOR® rebates part or all of a commission, they must comply with TRESA 2002.
 Here are some important issues that clients/customers and REALTORS® should be aware of:

 Commission Arrangements Binding On The Brokerage